Chapter 1 : One.

 Author's Notes.
-And quickly, to save confusion, I'd better say that months ago, this story was posted as Self-Induced Lactose Intolerance...by me, Rose (formerly OllyCoop).
+And quickly, to save confusion, I'd better say that a long ago, this story was posted as Self-Induced Lactose Intolerance...by me, Rose (formerly OllyCoop).
 Lolly's reinspired me, and the story has been worked over (and over)...and I'm feeling much happier with it.
 Yes.
 I hope you enjoy!
 And, with what I daresay is a completely pointless-eating-your-life detail, every word of this story I write is in Georgia font, and I vaguely recommend it for reading too :]

 Just one week and she’d be back at school, away from the not-quite-home and it’s inhabitants.
 And she would be with Alice again.
 Oh how she missed her darling Alice Prewett!
 The girl was some sort of cherub in Madeline’s eye; a kind, loving entity that had a knack of adding bounce to the somewhat repetitive routine that came with a Hogwarts education.
 A beautiful loon.

 The mere thought of Alice lifted Madeline’s spirits, and she gladly pushed the rather gloomy existence of holidays at her father’s into a dusty corner of her mind.
 She grinned up at the sky as the rain fell in a new and heavier onslaught, pulling her hands free to catch a few stray drops.
-There was something about the rain she had always loved; it always seemed so free and unaffected, relying on nothing but pure chance.
+There was something about the rain she had always loved; it always seemed so free and unaffected, relying on nothing more than pure chance.

 “Nothing, nothing,” he grinned, shoving his hands into the pocket of his apron as he leant casually against a nearby shop-front.

 “Sure,” Madeline muttered under her breath as she finally scrambled to her feet, wincing at her wet jeans, sore tailbone, and worst of all, the discovery of a soggy left shoe.